Brian417-cup/EHGFormer/README.md

-# HGFormer
+# EHGFormer
-This is the official repository of "An efficient hypergraph-injected transformer for 3D human pose estimation".
+This is the official repository of "EHGFormer: An efficient hypergraph-injected transformer for 3D human pose estimation".

 Code will be released upon acceptance.